 Although we encourage parents to be active and knowledgeable about their swimmer’s learning experience, in order to provide the best learning environment, family members are not allowed on the pool deck during lessons.
 Please observe swim lessons from the bleachers located on the east side of pool deck.
 This allows for less distraction for students.
 If you find your child continually trying to interact with you during their class, we encourage you to move out of the immediate area so that their attention remains focused on their instructor.

 Parents should remain available (no matter the age of the participant) to escort children safely to and from the restroom when needed or to be available in cases of emergencies, inclement weather, or questions.
 After each lesson, please be available for the instructor to give you verbal progress updates and feedback on your swimmer’s progress.

 UWF will maintain normal operating hours unless directed by UWF Administration through UWF’s Environmental Health & Safety department.
-Official information about University closings and re-openings will be available from the campus radio station, WUWF 88.1 FM, or via the UWF Web site (UWF.edu).
+Official information about university closings and re-openings will be available from the campus radio station, WUWF 88.1 FM, or via the UWF Web site.

-Children in diapers or who are not completely toilet trained may use either disposable or reusable swim diapers or swim pants.
-Parents should be aware even though swim diapers and swim pants might hold in some solid feces, they are not leak proof.
-Swim diapers can delay diarrhea-causing germs like, cryptosporidium, from leaking into the water for a few minutes, but swim diapers do not keep these germs from contaminating the water.
+Children in diapers or those who are not completely toilet trained may use either disposable or reusable swim diapers or swim pants.
+Parents should be aware that even though swim diapers and swim pants might hold in some solid feces, they are not leak proof.
+Swim diapers can delay diarrhea causing germs, like cryptosporidium, from leaking into the water for a few minutes, but swim diapers do not keep these germs from contaminating the water.
 Swim diapers and swim pants are not a substitute for frequent diaper changing and bathroom breaks.
 It is recommended that swim diapers and swim pants are checked frequently and changed away from the poolside.